sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 ## POPCORN HACK, Create your own undecidable problem
 Create a problem that is unsolvable by any single algorithm; for example, this problem could have infinite possibilities.

-Put numbers into an algorithm and consistently divide it by three.
+Put multiples of three into an algorithm and consistently divide each number by three.

+Undecidability: This problem is undecidable because of it consistently dividing each number by three, which will never end (3/3 = 1, 1/3 = .33, .33/3 = 0.111, 0.111/3 = 0.037...).

 ### Example
 #### The "Infinite Sum Sequence Problem (ISSP)"